ST10268917/Flourish-Budgeting-App/README.md

 3. Sync Gradle and resolve dependencies
 4. Connect your Firebase project
 5. Update `google-services.json`
-6. Run the app on emulator/device (OpenAI, 2025)
+6. Run the app on emulator/device

 ## Building and Running the Prototype

 * Open the project in Android Studio
 * Sync Gradle and connect Firebase
-* Run the app using Shift + F10 or the play button (OpenAI, 2025)
+* Run the app using Shift + F10 or the play button (OpenAI, 2025).

 ## System Functionalities and User Roles